armory/docs/content/en/contribute/create/guides/page-links.md

 ## How to link to other pages in the docs

 Hugo has two useful shortcodes, `ref` and `relref`, for linking to other pages within the docs.
+Additionally, the docs has custom shortcodes that create links with either the page's `title` or `linkTitle`.

 {{% alert color="warning" title="DO NOT HARDCODE PATHS" %}}

-Hugo doesn't detect broken links when the hardcode the path to an internal page.
+Hugo doesn't detect broken links when you hardcode the path to an internal page.

-When you use a shortcode, Hugo **does** throw a compile error when you change the page's location.
+When you use a shortcode, Hugo **does** throw a compile error when page's path is incorrect (typo, changed page name, moved the page's location, etc).

 **DO NOT**